-ManHealth is a confidential service, so the personal information you provide directly to us will be kept between ManHealth and you.
-We have policies on gathering consent and sharing information appropriately.
+ManHealth Webchat and Peer Support are confidential services, so the personal information you provide directly to us will be kept between ManHealth and you.
 We may share anonymised information in order to improve our services or report our activity.

 We’re committed to keeping people safe, and this means that we may share your personal information with other appropriate organisations if we believe there’s a good reason to.
 We’ll usually let you know if this happens, unless telling you would cause harm.

 What to do if your personal information is incorrect